xuqi2024/openflexure-microscope/docs/customisation.md

 For the low cost microscope (without an objective), we currently only support the Raspberry Pi camera.
 The 3D printed parts work with both v1 and v2, but **only v2 is supported by the standard software.**

-For the RMS objective optics we also generate optics modules for an M12 camera.
-The **M12 camera is not supported in the standard software**.
-Our OpenSCAD can also generate optics modules for other cameras, however these have not been tested or used for a long time and might not function as expected.
+For the RMS objective optics we also generate optics modules for an M12 camera, or a Logitech C270 webcam, both of which connect to a computer via USB. **USB cameras are not supported in the standard software**.
+We only regularly check and test the optics modules mentioned in the main instructions, i.e. `optics_picamera_2_rms_f50d13.stl` and its beamsplitter variant.
+While the files linked below should stay up to date, it is possible that changes introduced elsewhere might stop them working.
+You are therefore advised to check them before printing.
+If you can start by printing the default options, and swap in one of these later, that is often a good idea.

 The following optics modules are available: